Nico-Posateri/nico-posateri/README.md

 **Hello, world!**

 I'm a programmer, writer, and 3D artist.
 Studied game design at FSU before attending UIS for a BS in computer and mathematical sciences.
 Ex-Features Writer at Make Use Of, Hardcore Droid, and Game Rant; writing technical guides, game reviews, and stories about tech and games.
-3D artist for Spellcast Studios' Ardenfall, pmrd's Incoherence.
+3D artist for **Spellcast Studios**' *Ardenfall*, **pmrd**'s *Incoherence*.

 **The following projects were made with:**